• Skip to primary navigation

 Pull Network Icon From System Tray to Taskbar

-If you do not find the network icon in system tray, follow the next troubleshooting steps.
+If you do not find the Network icon in System Tray, follow the next troubleshooting steps.

-2. Check Wireless Icon Settings
+1. Check Network Icon Settings

 Select Network Icon to Appear in Windows Taskbar